 Over to you

-As Facebook continues to snake its tendrils into every corner of the internet, it may feel like its too big to fail.
-But remember what the collapse of MySpace taught us – network effects are powerful, and if more and more people start leaving Facebook, the snowball effect will be hard to stop.
+As Facebook continues to worm its tendrils into every corner of the internet, it may feel like it’s too big to fail.
+But remember what the collapse of MySpace taught us: the butterfly effect can be powerful, and if more and more people leaveFacebook, an exodus could snowball.

 - Remove Facebook trackers or widgets from your site – use a share link as an alternative

-- Don’t allow Facebook connect as a sign in option on your site
+- Don’t allow Facebook Connect as a sign-in option on your site

-Also in this series: Amazon Alternatives Guide: How (and Why) to Avoid Amazon
+Also in this series: ‘Amazon Alternatives Guide: How (and Why) to Avoid Amazon’.